5G-ERA/docs/Middleware/RedisInterface/ProposedInterface.md

 * 500 - An error occurred.

 ### GET Data/Action/plan/{id}
-Get plan by id.
+Get Action-Plan by id.

 Param:

-* id - provide the guid id for the desired action plan to be retrieved ex.
+* id - provide the guid id for the desired Action-Plan to be retrieved ex.
 97bb19b1-042c-408e-b1d9-2a2ebbe05b66.

 Return:

-* 200 - Success, the specified plan.
+* 200 - Success, the specified Action-Plan.
 ```json
 {
   "id": "97bb19b1-042c-408e-b1d9-2a2ebbe05b66",